JWTeunisse/Selve-javascript-library/README.md

 # Selve-javascript-library
-A Selve USB RF Gateway to activate Selve Sun Screens, written in Javascript.
+A Selve USB RF Gateway library to activate Selve Sun Screens, written in Javascript.
 It supports the 2-way Commeo XML based protocol.
 The Selve USB RF Gateway documentation can be downloaded form the www.selve.de website.
 Both in English and German Language.